Allen Kim: 2011-2012: HnB Company & Solo Activities

 On December 29, 2010, Kibum setup HnB Company together with his older brother Kim Hyung Jun, a character business based on his original creation, PiroPiro and SiroSiro. following his departure from U-Kiss, he put much effort to promote the business, while at the same time embarking on his solo activity.

 On May 21, 2011, Kibum, with the help of Warner Music Singapore held his first solo international activity in Singapore, "Till We Meet Again" Kibum's Farewell Meet&Greet and Fanmeet at IMM Garden Plaza and Dragonfly (St James Power Station) respectively.
 The trip to Singapore was also slated as a cultural exchange as part of the effort to promote the said character business.

 In addition, Kibum also made several public appearances alongside his older brother, Kim Hyung Jun in Korea.
-On June 17, 2011, it was announced that Kibum, together with 5 other entertainers (Moon Chun Shik, Lady Jane, Kim Ho Young, Kwak Hyun Hwa, Gu Bon Hyung) would join a new reality show by GTV ‘드림메이커’ (Dream Maker) as mentors (or known as ‘Dream Planners’).
+On June 17, 2011, it was announced that Kibum, together with 5 other entertainers (Moon Chun Shik, Lady Jane, Kim Ho Young, Kwak Hyun Hwa, Gu Bon Hyung) would join a new reality show by GTV '드림메이커' (Dream Maker) as mentors (or known as 'Dream Planners').

-Along with the announced appearance in GTV ‘드림메이커’, Kibum revealed through his official Japanese blog that he had been travelling to and from Japan, hinting at possible activities in Japan.
+Along with the announced appearance in Dream Maker, Kibum revealed through his official Japanese blog that he had been travelling to and from Japan, hinting at possible activities in Japan.
 In late August 2011, it was announced that he would be taking part in K-POP MUSIC FESTIVAL (Kagoshima), on September 10 as the MC.